BenedettoSimone/KetoCare/README.md

 ### 4. Create the DynamoDB tables and populate them

-1) Use the Python code to create the DynamoDB tables
+1) Use the Python code to create the DynamoDB tables.

 ```shell
 cd KetoCare